Theodore B. Sachs

-Early years
+Early life and education

-Born in Dinaberg, Russia, May 2, 1868, the son of Bernard and Sophie Sachs, he was graduated from the Kherson High School.
+Theodore Bernard Sachs was born in Dinaberg, Russian Empire, May 2, 1868.
+His parents were Bernard and Sophie Sachs.
+He graduated from Kherson High School.
 In 1891, he received his degree in law from the Odessa University.
-While at the University, he reported for military duty and was placed on the reserve list in 1887.
-His removal to America in 1891 was doubtless prompted by a winter's exile, imposed upon him and several fellow-students because of their participation in a debate which did not meet with the approval of the local authorities.
+While at the university, he reported for military duty and was placed on the reserve list in 1887.
+His removal to the U.S. in 1891 was doubtless prompted by a winter's exile, imposed upon him and several fellow-students because of their participation in a debate which did not meet with the approval of the local authorities.

 After his arrival in the U.S., Sachs determined to study medicine, and gave up his legal career to enter the University of Illinois College of Medicine, from which he graduated in 1895.
 After two years of work as an intern in the Michael Reese Hospital, he entered general practice, devoting himself particularly to diseases of the lungs.

 Career

 In 1901, Sachs was appointed instructor in internal medicine at his alma mater, and in 1903 he was appointed attending physician to Cook County Hospital.
 Even in the earlier days of his medical career, as a struggling young practitioner endeavoring to gain a foothold, he saw how conditions were with reference to tuberculosis in Chicago at that time, and he could not refrain from doing something to help.
 At no little sacrifice and expense, he personally made an investigation of the prevalence of tuberculosis in some of the crowded quarters of the city, particularly in the districts where the Jewish population was in evidence.
 These studies, among the first of their kind, gave Sachs considerable prominence at the Sixth International Congress on Tuberculosis in 1908, and won for him special honorable mention from the jury of awards.

 Sachs was greatly interested in the Chicago Tuberculosis Institute, which he helped to call into life, and of which he remained one of the most active and representative workers.
 He served as president of the Institute from January, 1913, until his death.
 In the early morning of April 2, 1916, he committed suicide by taking an overdose of morphine because "I am simply weary.
 I cannot bear this longer.
 It has been too much."

 He was one of the most ardent advocates of the routine examinations of employees of large establishments.
 It was largely due to Sachs' influence that Mrs. Keith Spalding donated the funds for the Edward Sanatorium at Naperville, of which institution he became the director and physician in chief.
 Besides his activities in the Edward Sanatorium, he was attached to the Chicago Winfield Sanatorium, the West Side Dispensary, and the Chicago Municipal Tuberculosis Sanitarium.
-Concerning his interest in the latter, Dr. Philip P. Jacobs says: